trueos/trueos-docs/trueos-handbook/install.rst

 * :ref:`Automated Installations`

-If your intent is to install a graphical desktop using the graphical installer, instead refer to :ref:`Installing TrueOS`.
+If your intent is to install a graphical desktop using the graphical installer, refer instead to the primary :ref:`Install` section.

 .. index:: install a server
 .. _Server Installation: